badges/buckler/README.md

 Don't worry; `gray` and `lightgray` work too.

-## Escaping underscores and hyphens
+## Escaping Underscores and Hyphens

 Hyphens (`-`) are used to delimit individual fields in your shield request.
 To include a literal hyphen, use two hyphens (`--`):